 I think I've shared before that when my mother was carrying me, she had plans to name me "Ryan" whether I was a boy or a girl (Ryan means "little leader", by the way).
 She said that when I came out, though, God told her to name me "Shellie".
 For years, I didn't get that until an Israeli woman told me in my 30s that my name meant "Mine; Belonging to Me" in Hebrew.
 Then I read Ezekiel 16 about covenants and dots started to immediately connect.
 Now that I'm a marriage life coach, doula and writer on relationships, my name—and the fact that in Hebrew and African culture, names speak to one's purpose—makes so much sense.
 My purpose in this life is all about helping people to embrace covenant-based relationships in a world that seems to do any and everything but.
 And you know what this means for me personally?
 It means that my future husband will absolutely have to complement my purpose as well.

 For the record, complementing me doesn't mean that "he" has to do what I do; after all, my future Black king has his own reason for why God put him on this planet.
 Complementing me and my purpose simply means that he supports it, he seeks to understand it and he most definitely doesn't throw obstacles up in the way to hinder it (check out "Ever Wonder If Your Man Is Actually Holding You Back In Life?").
-You know, I work with a lot of couples who are in trouble because one or both of them doesn't really respect what their partner does in the realm of their purpose, or they try and "compete" with the passion that their partner have for their calling.
+You know, I work with a lot of couples who are in trouble because one or both of them doesn't really respect what their partner does in the realm of their purpose, or they try and "compete" with the passion that their partner has for their calling.
 That's not good because if you are in the way of someone's purpose for being here, you aren't being a suitable fit.

 I don't care how in love you are.
 If you're in a serious relationship right now, spend a significant amount of time discussing what your purposes are and if you both are willing to rally around each other.
 If you're not sure, at the very least, wait.
 Purpose is essential to one's health and well-being.
 Marriage should never compromise it.